boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 ## Delegated Credentials {#delegated}

-Delegated credentials {{?RFC9345}} allows the entity operating the CPE (e.g., vendor or ISP) to sign a 7-day validity for the CPE's public key.
+Delegated credentials {{?RFC9345}} allows the entity operating the CPE (e.g., vendor or ISP) to sign the CPE's public key and recommends a short 7-day validity for that signature.
 The frequency of CA interactions remains the same as with normal certificates ({{normal-certificates}}), but the interactions are with the vendor's service rather than the public CA.